randy-jin/aaip-data/HOURLY_COLLECTION_SETUP.md

 ## Current Status
 ❌ **NOT RUNNING** - Manual collection only

+⚠️ **Important**: The scraper now includes **change detection** - it will only save data when something actually changes on the AAIP website.
+This keeps your database clean and meaningful!

 You need to choose and set up one of these options:

 ---